6mm vs 8mm ring — brushed silver tungsten band in white display box — FoundryCut

 Lifestyle and work considerations

 Width also affects how the ring behaves during normal life.
 An 8mm band has more surface area to absorb scratches and impacts, which sounds like a good thing — and for a traditional gold or silver ring, it is.
-For tungsten, scratches aren't really the concern (tungsten is essentially scratch-proof), so the tradeoff flips: the question becomes whether the wider band gets in your way.
+For tungsten, scratches aren't really the concern (tungsten is essentially hard-wearing), so the tradeoff flips: the question becomes whether the wider band gets in your way.

 For desk work, gym work, most sports, and everyday errands, both widths perform fine.
 The cases where width actually matters:

-- Trades and manual work.
+• Trades and manual work.
 If you grip tools hard all day, a 6mm will feel less bulky at the base of your finger when your fist is closed.
 It's a subtle difference but noticeable by the end of a long shift.

-- Climbing and lifting with grip.
+• Climbing and lifting with grip.
 Wider bands press into the neighbouring finger under load.
 A 6mm gives you more room.

-- Typing.
+• Typing.
 This one surprises people.
 A thick 8mm can bump the adjacent finger on a keyboard for the first week.
 The adjustment passes; it's just real the first few days.

-- Glove work.
+• Glove work.
 A 6mm slides into a tight glove more easily.
 An 8mm can catch on the seam.

 For men who work in environments where any ring is a hazard — heavy machinery, electrical work, live construction — the width question is secondary.
 What matters there is whether you should be wearing a metal ring at all.
 That's a separate topic, but worth being honest about before you spend on either width.